-We weren't expecting this announcement - given the history of Microsoft's attempts to revise their historic Microsoft Flight Simulator package (aka Microsoft Flight).
+We weren't expecting this announcement - given the history of Microsoft's attempts to revise its historic Microsoft Flight Simulator package (aka Microsoft Flight).

 This is a developing story so be sure to bookmark this page - it will be updated regularly with more information as and when it becomes available.

 The announcement was made via a YouTube video previewing the new sim.
-At first, we thought it was a hoax (like our 2014 April fools joke) however the video is verified and has been released on Microsoft's official Xbox YouTube channel.
+At first, we thought it was a hoax (like our 2014 April fools joke) however the video was verified and had been released on Microsoft's official Xbox YouTube channel.

 You can jump to the individual sections of this article using the links below: